Esperanza Fire

-The Esperanza Fire was a large, wind-driven, arson-caused wildfire that started on October 26, 2006, in a river wash near Cabazon, California, United States, west of Palm Springs.
-By October 29, 2006, it had burned over 41,173 acres (or 61 sqmi) and was 85% contained.
-On October 30, 2006, the fire was fully contained.
+The Esperanza Fire was a large, arson-caused wildfire that started on October 26, 2006, in a river wash near Banning, California, United States, west of Palm Springs.
+The fire experienced an area ignition, with a disputed cause.
+The incident report's investigation, published by the United States Forest Service, suggests that the ignition was caused by the Santa Ana winds near 7:00 am.